 2. And what else?

 The first question is not enough to dig deeper into the problems and challenges.
 In a coach-client relationship, the first question is hardly enough for the client to give the right answers.
 Hence the next question is very important, as per the author.
-This question helps to dig deeper and help the person set a pattern of inquiry.
+This question helps to dig deeper and helps the person set a pattern of inquiry.
 It also lets the coach have some time to figure out the situation.

 3. What’s the real challenge here for you?

-Within the first three questions, the focus of the coach/leader will shift on the real challenge than the first challenge that comes up.
+Within the first three questions, the focus of the coach/leader will shift to the real challenge rather than the first challenge that comes up.
 This question helps to bring the focus back to the person and encourages them to focus on one thing and figure out the effect it has on them.

 4. What do you want?

 Wondering why he asks such a question?
 According to the author, this question will help to clarify the outcome that the client is seeking.
 The fourth question helps to understand what they are truly expecting from a coach or manager.
-Furthermore, it reminds the person that you are with them as a coach and cares about what they expect out of the situation.
+Furthermore, it reminds the person that you are with them as a coach and care about what they expect out of the situation.